smithed/lvasynctls/README.md

 Many/most of LabVIEW's primitive I/O calls are async and don't block, but calling a dll does block an entire running thread.
 If the dll call itself blocks, this means you've blocked an entire thread.
 Since LV uses a fixed thread count, any reasonably complex networking code would hang LV (or at least an entire runtime system).
 This implementation is completely non-blocking and uses events to send data back into LV (or to tell it to read).
 It does this by utilizing Boost ASIO which provides an async wrapper for openssl/libressl's core library (libssl).
 The C++ code in this repository is a set of relatively simple wrappers for the boost functionality along with some callbacks to spit code into LabVIEW.
 Unfortunately using any of the labview functions (like DSNewHandle for example) requires that a dll be called from the runtime engine, so a lot of the code is really just extra layers to make the functionaly testable from within the C environment.
 That is, its a labview-function-calling layer which wraps a C++ layer which wraps boost asio which in turn wraps openssl.

-The C++ code is quite crap right now, as I hardly know C++ well enough to attempt this, but I'm slowly working my way through the bugs/refactoring.
+The C++ code is moderately crap right now, as I hardly know C++ well enough to attempt this, but I'm slowly working my way through the bugs/refactoring.
+The biggest issues seem to be with shutdown, and avoiding crashes/hangs when the owning socket shuts down.

 Currently, expect that each object is *not* thread safe.
+Thread safety is implemented using labview DVRs to mutex the objects.

 Alternatives:
 * Some libraries like libtls in libressl are easy to use, but are either blocking or require direct socket manipulation in a callback mechanism.